ACC Hall of Champions

 Or the Georgia Tech yellow jacket.

-The hall does not have any displays for incoming ACC schools Pittsburgh and Syracuse, but I imagine they’ll rectify that when the schools officially join next year.
+The hall did not initially have any displays for incoming ACC schools Pittsburgh and Syracuse, but that was rectified after those scgools officially joined the ACC.

 Other attractions include a trivia game with questions about ACC history covering all sports.
 I made a bunch of lucky guesses and ended up destroying the competition.
 Quirky wins!